Thursday, December 10, 2020

 Art by Carl Critchlow

 Analysis: it's that rare beast, a direct sequel to a previous epic.
-Mandroid, rightly, is hailed as a classic Dredd, and may even be considered a Mega Epic despite its relatively short length.
+Mandroid, rightly, is hailed as a classic Dredd, and may even be considered a Mega Epic despite its relatively short length (more on Mandroid quite a lot further down the ranking...).
 Mandroid II, not so much.
 It's the classic example of a sequel no one really asked for, and doesn't have quite enough of an engine under its hood to give it the emotional or visceral heft of the original.
 But, you know, it does have its moments, and it does boast a compelling protagonist in Nate Slaughterhouse.

 He's still plagued by the existential angst that marked much of the original series, only now it's even more nihilistic.
 He's looking for reasons not to kill himself, and it's pretty obvious, even to him, that the dangled promise of getting Kitty back is more or less a lie.
 Perhaps even darker still is the subplot about General Trig's terminally ill daughter, who is asking herself similar questions to Slaughterhouse – is life worth living, how important is it to have a functioning body, and what sins might she be willing to commit to win those things.
 As a counterpoint to the Mandroid, she's the beating heart of this tale.